-As the end of 2020 draws near, the New Year brings hope and new opportunities to The Glebe House Family.
-We have risen to the challenges of the past year and from the relevant experiences believe that this will hold us in good stead for a bright future.
+As the end of 2020 draws near, the New Year brings hope and new opportunities to The Glebe With the restricted intake in late House Family.
+We have risen to March and early April, 4 of our the challenges of the past year clients made decisions to leave and from the relevant experiences early and continue their journey as believe that this will hold us in outpatients leaving 3 clients within good stead for a bright future.

-Our commitment to quality improvement, ASES accreditation and a strong strategic plan, allied with new funding opportunities, will ensure that Glebe House remains a preeminent service within the industry, enabling us to 'trudge the road of happy destiny.'
+Our commitment to quality improvement, ASES accreditation and a strong strategic plan, allied with new funding opportunities, will ensure that Glebe House remains a preeminent service within the industry, enabling us to 'trudge the road of happy destiny."